dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 <span class='green'>I-know-nothing:</span> Now I understand what is happening in convolution layers and how a typical ConvNet architecture is.
 How does training ConvNets work?
 Does it still consist of forward pass and backward pass?
 What is the loss function or error function?
 Does it still use <span class=''>jar jar backpropogation</span> for passing error?

 <span class='red'>I-know-everything:</span> Those are some excellent question.
 So, now having explained what ConvNet architectures are we have a model just like one in MLP, we input image to that model, and the model outputs the class the input image belongs to.
 Training ConvNets is similar, we have a loss function just like in MLP, we use softmax layer to output the probabilities of input belonging to particular class.
-We do a forward propogation of passing input to ConvNets to calculate the error between output $$\mathbf{y}$$ and target  $$\mathbf{\hat{y}}$$ and backpropogate the error from FC - POOL - RELU - CONV - INPUT.
+We do a forward propogation of passing input to ConvNets to calculate the error between output $$\mathbf{y}$$ and target  $$\mathbf{\hat{y}}$$ and backpropogate the error from [FC - POOL - RELU - CONV - INPUT].

-Note: To see, how `jar jar backpropogation` works in ConvNets, have a look [here](https://www.jefkine.com/general/2016/09/05/backpropagation-in-convolutional-neural-networks/).
+Note: To see, how <span class='saddle brown'>jar jar backpropogation</span> works in ConvNets, have a look [here](https://www.jefkine.com/general/2016/09/05/backpropagation-in-convolutional-neural-networks/).

 This is how a typical training ConvNets looks like.